-For more information about Canadian safety regulations and to check for product recalls, visit Health Canada Consumer Product Safety at www.canada.ca/en/health-canada/services/consumer-product-safety.html.
+For more information about Canadian safety regulations and to check for product recalls, visit Health Canada: Product safety - Consumer products and cosmetics at www.canada.ca/en/health-canada/services/consumer-product-safety.html.

 Put the crib together using the manufacturer's instructions, and do not change the crib in any way.